Introduction to PostgreSQL drop foreign key

 Explanation:

-- In the above syntax, we use the alter table statement to drop foreign key constraint where table_name means specified table name from database and drop is used to delete the foreign key constraint from a database table.
-Also, the key name means actual foreign key name from the table we won’t drop.
+- In the above syntax, we use the alter table statement to drop foreign key constraint where table_name means specified table name from the database, and drop is used to delete the foreign key control from a database table.
+Also, the key name means the actual foreign key name from the table we won’t drop.

 - We must install PostgreSQL in our system.

-- We require basic knowledge about PostgreSQL and key constraints of the database table.
+- Require basic knowledge about PostgreSQL and the key constraints of the database table.

 - We must require a database table to perform foreign key constraints.

-- We just need basic knowledge about the foreign key that means how it is used.
+- Need basic knowledge about the foreign key, that means how it is used.

 - We can perform different operations on tables with the help of psql and pgAdmin.